-Now, we hypothesise that dogs will also be able to detect VOCS in people who are infected with COVID-19.
-The research will involve training six available bio-detection dogs to distinguish between positive and negative odour samples, collected from up to 3,250 asymptomatic adults (who will be independently tested for COVID-19 infection).
+We hypothesised that dogs would also be able to detect VOCS in people who are infected with COVID-19.
+The research involved training six available bio-detection dogs to distinguish between positive and negative odour samples, collected from up to 3,250 asymptomatic adults (who were independently tested for COVID-19 infection).
 Our vision is to develop a fast, effective and non-invasive diagnostic, with the bio-detection dogs working to detect individuals infected with coronavirus at ports of entry and large gatherings.

 Our world-leading team of scientists is highly experienced and perfectly positioned to perform the work required to demonstrate that dogs can detect COVID-19, deploy and up-scale.

 The implications of this study

 This study could have a profound impact on how quickly we return to normality.
 By demonstrating that the six dogs are capable of accurately detecting the odour of COVID-19, this non-invasive testing approach can then be scaled up significantly and rapidly.